sgaudart/go2host/README.md

 ## Presentation

 The script allows to present a list of server ([from config file](https://github.com/sgaudart/go2host/blob/master/hosts.conf)) in order to connect in ssh
 The script lets you jump quickly to a server.

 You can use an argument to filter the given servers list.
+If the filter gives you a single result, then automatic ssh connection to this unique host (see example Example 3).

 ## Requirement